New ANGEL Seminar Series now confirmed for 2021 and 2022.

 FEB 9, 14:00 - 15:15.
 Special focus: NGOs in schools.

 - This session, led by the University of Bamberg, reflects on the culture of NGOs coming into schools to enhance the practice of global citizenship education, and aims to collect existing research and discuss the related challenges for NGO’s.
 Featuring Annette Scheunpflug, Lena Eich and Marina Wagener (University of Bamberg).
-Available to book in November.
+Available to book ASAP.

 MAR 9, 14:00 - 15:30.
 Global Education in Latin America.